lancepu/gatsby-portfolio/src/pages/about.md

 My starting language was visual basic, which was integrated in Microsoft Excel.
 Later on I picked up Python, which I heard was the easiest language to start out.
 I like it very much, making small scripts and programs using Python makes me feel like a superhero.

-In 2018, I enrolled into the Columbia Coding Bootcamp learning Fullstack Web Development, learning about various frameworks, technologies, and how they work together.
+In 2018, I enrolled into the Columbia Coding Bootcamp learning Fullstack Web Development, learning about various frameworks, libraries, tools, and how they work together.
 Having a structured curriculum and support from knowledgable individuals really helped me grow into a more seasoned developer.

 My journey as a developer is just getting started, I have much to learn (Starting with this portfolio using Gatsby).
 I will be sharing my journey here, feel free to come back anytime.